 banana cake with cream cheese frosting

 I am always looking for more banana baking recipes.
 I have several treasured favorites, but clearly that isn’t enough — my for-baking-only bananas are threatening to take over my freezer.
 I’ve tried a couple of banana cake or cupcake recipes in the past, but they have typically smacked more of a quick bread or muffin to me, despite what the recipe called them.
 So when I saw this banana cake post pinned this week, it jumped to the top of my queue, because I’ve tried Jen’s recipes before and loved them.
 (Though apparently I missed when it was posted in December.)
 The verdict: LOVE.
 Awesome flavor and texture!
 I used toasted sliced almonds on top:

 a better way to make custom piping

 I have to do a sewing-related pin, too. :-) I was excited to see Anna’s tutorial on Noodlehead about how she makes piping.
 I almost always prefer to make my own with the fabric of my choosing, but the basting has gone wonky on me at times.
-This method created piles of perfect piping, some of which you’ll see again on an upcoming post!
+This method created piles of perfect piping, some of which you’ll see again in an upcoming post.